Entanglement-efficient bipartite-distributed quantum computing: Applications of embedding-enhanced distributed quantum computing

 In this section, we demonstrate our packing algorithms for DQC of unitary coupled-cluster (UCC) circuit \cite{TaubeBartlett2006-UCC,PeruzzoEtAlOBrien2014-VQE}, with which one implements a quantum variational eigensolver to find the eigenvalue of an observable that simulates a chemical system.
+The implementation of our algorithm can be found in an open-source package pytket-dqc \footnote{https://github.com/CQCL/pytket-dqc}, which is developed for multipartite DQC based on our embedding-enhanced method \cite{MartinezEtAlDuncan2023-DQCinQNet}.